foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 +++
 <center> <h2> More Visual Pin Formats </h2>
 </center>
-<center>Pinterest allows you to create visual displays right in the platform.
-The Multi-Image Pin creator is available only on desktop. </center>
+<center>Collages and carousels allow you to display multiple images or products on the same pin.
+Multi-image pins are perfect for more engaging organic posts or promoted pins.  </center>
 <br>
 <center>This cheatsheet will walk you through how to create the following pins: </center>
 <br>